Washington state’s trial against 3 major opioid distributors opens Monday in Seattle

 The trial for Washington’s lawsuit against the three largest distributors of prescription opioids in the state will open Monday morning with Attorney General Bob Ferguson giving opening remarks in King County Superior Court.

 The lawsuit accuses the three distribution companies — McKesson Corp., Cardinal Health Inc. and AmerisourceBergen Drug Corp. — of shipping vast amounts of oxycodone, fentanyl and other painkillers into Washington and failing to comply with requirements that they identify suspicious orders that could be diverted to the illegal drug market and report them to law enforcement.
-Johnson & Johnson is also named in the suit, but that trial will be held separately.
+The state has also filed a lawsuit against Johnson & Johnson, with that trial scheduled to begin in January.

 From 2006 to 2017, more than 8,000 Washington residents died of opioid overdoses, Ferguson has said.
 During much of that time, the companies were flooding the state with more than 2 billion opioid pills, Ferguson said.